maxnowack/signaldb/docs/reactivity/angular/index.md

     content: SignalDB Reactivity Adapter for Angular Signals
 - - meta
   - name: og:description
-    content: Discover how SignalDB integrates with Angular's signals to enhance reactivity and performance in Angular applications.
-Learn about the reactivity adapter, installation, and usage.
+    content: Discover how SignalDB integrates with Angular's signals to enhance reactivity and performance in Angular applications using the reactivity adapter.
 - - meta
   - name: description
-    content: Discover how SignalDB integrates with Angular's signals to enhance reactivity and performance in Angular applications.
-Learn about the reactivity adapter, installation, and usage.
+    content: Discover how SignalDB integrates with Angular's signals to enhance reactivity and performance in Angular applications using the reactivity adapter.
 - - meta
   - name: keywords
     content: SignalDB, Angular, reactivity adapter, Angular signals, integration, performance, state management, real-time updates, JavaScript, TypeScript